Home

 2.5 × 2.5”

-Unidentified Woman with Fishing Accoutrements, ca. 1950
+Unidentified Woman with Fishing Accoutrements

-Unidentified Woman with Fishing Accoutrements, ca. 1950
+Unidentified Woman with Fishing Accoutrements

-Unidentified Woman with Fishing Accoutrements, ca. 1950
+Unidentified Woman with Fishing Accoutrements

 Gelatin DOP print